nhsconnect/prm-practice-migration/guide/05-planning-for-cut-over.md

 ### Links:

+* Recommended cut off periods for Registration and Pathology links will have been advised by the new system supplier, ensure that you know who will be notifying the services.

-* Cut off dates for Registration and Pathology links will be sent to you via e-mail.
-The backlog of pathology results will be sent electronically once you are live on the new system
+* The backlog of pathology results should be sent electronically once you are live on the new system but you will need to confirm with your local provider.

 ### Referrals: